superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 The problem with KGs is that they are usually incomplete.
 Edges that should be present are missing.
 These missing links can result from inaccuracies in the data collection process, or simply reflect that our data source is imperfect.
 In large open-source knowledge bases, [we can observe a _significant_ amount of incompleteness](https://towardsdatascience.com/neural-graph-databases-cc35c9e1d04f):

-“… in Freebase, 93.8% of people have no place of birth, and [78.5% have no nationality](https://aclanthology.org/P09-1113.pdf), [about 68% of people do not have any profession](https://dl.acm.org/doi/abs/10.1145/2566486.2568032), while, in Wikidata, [about 50% of artists have no date of birth](https://arxiv.org/abs/2207.00143), and only [0.4% of known buildings have information about height](https://dl.acm.org/doi/abs/10.1145/3485447.3511932).”
+> … in Freebase, 93.8% of people have no place of birth, and [78.5% have no nationality](https://aclanthology.org/P09-1113.pdf), [about 68% of people do not have any profession](https://dl.acm.org/doi/abs/10.1145/2566486.2568032), while, in Wikidata, [about 50% of artists have no date of birth](https://arxiv.org/abs/2207.00143), and only [0.4% of known buildings have information about height](https://dl.acm.org/doi/abs/10.1145/3485447.3511932).

 The imperfections of KGs can lead to negative outcomes.
-For example, in recommendations systems, KG incompleteness can result in limited or biased recommendations; on Q&A tasks, KG incompleteness can result in substantively and contextually incomplete or inaccurate answers to queries.
+For example, in recommendations systems, KG incompleteness can result in limited or biased recommendations; on Q&A tasks, KG incompleteness can yield substantively and contextually incomplete or inaccurate answers to queries.

-Fortunately, KGEs can help solve the problems that plague KGs.
+Fortunately, KGEs can help solve problems that plague KGs.

 ## Knowledge Graph Embeddings and how they work